-About this market
+About Jean Talon market

-In the heart of Little Italy, the Jean-Talon Market is one of the oldest public markets in Montréal.
-When it originally opened in May of 1933, it was named "Marché du Nord" (north-end market) before becoming the Jean-Talon Market, named in honour of the first Intendant of New France.
+Situated in the heart of Little Italy, Jean Talon Market is one of the oldest public markets in Montréal.
+Inaugurated in May 1933, it was first called the Marché du Nord, but in 1983, its name was changed in honour of Jean Talon, the first intendant of New France.
 Village-like and family-friendly, it’s a place where generations of both merchants and customers have grown up.